 All candidates for honors in History & Literature prepare a senior thesis of between 10,000 and 20,000 words focused on a topic of interest to the student.
 The senior thesis is a work of scholarship that makes an argument through analysis of relevant primary and secondary sources.

-The completed thesis is due on March 1; in cases when March 1 falls on a weekend, the thesis will be due the preceding Friday.
+The completed thesis is due on March 1; in cases when March 1 falls on a weekend, the thesis will be due either the preceding Friday or following Monday.
 The 4:00 p.m. deadline on the thesis due date is firm.
 There are no exceptions without a dean’s permission.
 Students submitting theses after the 4:00 p.m. deadline will receive credit for HL99, but the thesis will not be sent out to readers for evaluation, and therefore the student will not be eligible for concentration honors.
 Students must turn in two identical copies of the thesis to the History & Literature office, Barker 122.
 Students should also submit a PDF of the thesis to their tutors.